-The Board acknowledges that it is responsible for the adequacy and effectiveness of the Group's risk management and internal control system.
-Effective risk management and internal control processes play a vital role in pursuing the Group's business objectives and sustaining success.
+The Board affirms its overall responsibility for the adequacy and effectiveness of the Group's risk management and internal control system.
+Effective risk management and internal control processes play a key role in the pursuit of the Group's business objectives and sustaining success.

-The Group's risk management and internal control system are designed to mitigate, rather than to eliminate the risk of failure in achieving the business objectives, as such, they provide reasonable but not absolute assurance against material misstatement of financial information or losses, contingencies, fraud or any irregularities.
+The risk management and internal control system are designed to identify and manage the Group's risk with the acceptable risk profile, rather than to eliminate the risk of failure in achieving the business objectives.
+Thus, they provide reasonable but not absolute assurance against material misstatement of financial information or losses, contingencies, fraud or any irregularities.